A Message from Gualala Rotary President Annan Paterson:

-Gualala Rotarians are part of a worldwide organization of 1.2 million individuals dedicated to improving our local communities and supporting global humanitarian efforts such as ending polio and providing disaster relief.
+Gualala Rotarians are part of a old and historic worldwide organization of 1.2 million individuals, dedicated to improving our local communities and supporting global humanitarian efforts such as ending polio and providing disaster relief.
 Wherever you go in the world, you are likely to find a Rotary club.
 And, when you walk into any one of the 32,000 clubs, you are welcomed and treated like a friend.

 An original goal of Rotary was to allow club members to meet periodically and enlarge their circle of business and professional acquaintances.
 As members of the oldest service club in the world, Rotarians represent a cross-section of their community’s business owners, executives, manager, political leaders, and professionals – all people who make decisions and have a desire to influence policy and community directions.